-- " sunk costs, that have previously been justified as economically efficient, and where there is no resale value if not used (this may include costs associated with prior expenditure to secure strategic easements);77 and - " externalities, such as costs of visual amenity impacts.
+- sunk costs, that have previously been justified as economically efficient, and where there is no resale value if not used (this may include costs associated with prior expenditure to secure strategic easements);82 and - externalities, such as costs of visual amenity impacts.

-The reduction in the volume of greenhouse gas emissions, although previously treated as an externality, may now be taken into account as part of the RIT-T assessment, following the inclusion of emissions reduction into the NEO (see sections 6.4.2 and 6.4.3 below).
+The reduction in the volume of greenhouse gas emissions, although previously treated as an externality, may now be taken into account as part of the RIT-T assessment, following the inclusion of emissions reduction into the NEO (see sections Error!
+Reference source not found. and 6.4.1 below).